 CBD Softgels and Capsules

-CBD oil can be placed in a soft gel for easier consumption.
+CBD oil can be placed in a soft gel capsule for easier consumption.
 It is also available in tablet form.
-IF you want to ingest CBD but do not want to experience its grassy or earthy flavour, you can take in soft gel or tablet form.
+If you want to ingest CBD but do not want to experience its grassy or earthy flavor, you can take in soft gel or tablet form.

 What is Full-spectrum CBD?